thisconnect/planet/README.md

 ### Method: on

-Adds a listener for Planet operations: 'put', 'remove', 'post', 'delete', 'get'.
+Adds a listener for Planet operations: 'put', 'remove', 'merge', 'delete', 'get'.
 See also the standard
 [Socket.IO Server Events](https://github.com/LearnBoost/socket.io/wiki/Exposed-events).